 - Determine investment strategy, monitor asset allocations to ensure compliance with Board of Regents policies, and evaluate investment performance.
 Recommend and monitor external investment advisers.
 Implement Board of Regents policy.

 - Establish the gift endowment account for the department.
 Advise departments on donor relations.
 Request Accounting Services to match gifts with PUF money and notify them of departmental budgeting plans.
 Provide information on gift status.
 Prepare overall reports on chairs.

 - Responsible University Administrator (Provost, Chancellor, Dean or Department Head)

 - Recommend scholar for chair, professorship or faculty fellowship.
 Ensure that a plan has been developed for filling interdisciplinary chairs.
 Develop a plan to fill PUF Endowed chairs.
 Get approval for the plan by an appropriate University official.
 Assign responsibility to a person who will handle transfer of available dollars for endowment expenditures from the Foundation and plan annual budgets.
 Must ensure the endowment funds are expended in accordance with the terms of the endowment and provide periodic reports to the donors on the status of the chair and nature of the activities.

 - Verify that deposits, withdrawals and distributions are consistent with University policies, procedures, and donor intent, and verify that necessary documentation and approvals exist.
-Approve all CEF and GIP endowment transactions in the financial system.
-Maintain GIP and CEF endowment.
-Initiate quarterly income distribution and provide financial reporting.
+Approve all CEF endowment transactions in the financial system.
+Maintain CEF endowment.
+Initiate quarterly income distribution.

 - Minnesota Statute Section 137.022 - Permanent University Fund